Filaga-Pizza-in-Chelsea-Market

 Note: Emmy Squared offers vegetarian and gluten-free options.

-49 West 24th St
+Address: 49 West 24th Street, Flatiron District

 Tappo has perfected their super-thin crust pies with densely-packed toppings like the Chickpotle pie (Marinara sauce & cheese, shredded chicken, housemade chipotle sauce, sautéed onions, fresh pineapple, cilantro) or the Tres Fuegos (Spicy marinara sauce, manchego cheese, sautéed shrimp, and spicy chorizo, cilantro).
 On the veggie side of things, Tappo has a fantastic variety of vegetable forward pies, like the Giardino (Marinara sauce & cheese, broccoli, fresh tomatoes, sweet red onions, roasted garlic, spinach) or El Greco (Marinara sauce & cheese, green bell peppers, feta cheese, fresh tomatoes, sweet red onions, kalamata olives).